raykavin/schd-go/README.md

 ## 🤝 Contributing

-Contributions to GoSchd are welcome!
+Contributions to schd-go are welcome!
 Here are some ways you can help improve the project:

 - **Report bugs and suggest features** by opening issues on GitHub
 - **Submit pull requests** with bug fixes or new features